divadvo/iRPA-OrderManagement/docs/second_screen.md

 ![](images/0091_SelectResultItem.png)

 We are going to adjust the criteria, so that the element can be recognized regardless of the order number.
 Currently RPA would be looking for a very specific list of criteria to find an element.
-These criteria can be found and changed under `criteria` section on the right.
+These criteria can be found and changed under `criteria` section on the right (scroll if needed).

 We will specifically look for the element containing `Order` as text.